pingcap/tidb-operator/en/restore-from-gcs.md

 * `.spec.to.tidbSecretName`: the secret of the credential needed by the TiDB cluster to be restored.
 * `.spec.storageClassName`: the persistent volume (PV) type specified for the restoration.
 If this item is not specified, the value of the `default-backup-storage-class-name` parameter (`standard` by default, specified when TiDB Operator is started) is used by default.
 * `.spec.storageSize`: the PV size specified for the restoration.
 This value must be greater than the size of the backed up TiDB cluster.

+> **Note:**
+>
+> TiDB Operator creates a PVC for data recovery.
+The backup data is downloaded from the remote storage to the PV first, and then restored.
+If you want to delete this PVC after the recovery is completed, you can refer to [Delete Resource](cheat-sheet.md#delete-resources) to delete the recovery Pod first, and then delete the PVC.